CS196Illinois/Game_Hackerspace/shaders.md

 ```
 This is nice, but it would be even better if we could make it so that we evenly split it.
 How do we do this when our resolution isn't fixed, you ask?

-#### Shader inputs
+### Shader inputs
 If you click the little tab that says shader inputs above the shadertoy code box, you get a list of inputs you can use to help write your shader.
 You have time, mouse coordinates, and other stuff, but we are concerned with the screensize - in this case, called `iResolution`.

+#### Using Shader Resolution Input
 There are many ways to use this, but one way is to divide our `xy` vector by it, so we can treat the screen as a range of values from 0 to 1.0 in the same way we do colors and the alpha channel.

 ```glsl
 void mainImage( out vec4 fragColor, in vec2 fragCoord )
 {